BENEFITING: DISABLED SPORTS USA

 And follow us on Facebook, click here

-The Purpose of the Hike: Recognizing that sustaining a disabling injury or illness is an emotional roller coaster, it seems appropriate to tie the roller coaster of recovery into the analogy of a rim-to-rim Grand Canyon hike.
+The Purpose of the Hike: Recognizing that sustaining a disabling injury or illness, or losing a loved one is an emotional roller coaster, it seems appropriate to tie the roller coaster of recovery into the analogy of a rim-to-rim Grand Canyon hike.
 Starting from the North rim is symbolic of how life was before the injury or illness.
 Then by hiking down into the floor of the canyon, the depths of the realization of the permanent realities of the new disability and the monumental recovery ahead are reached.
 Finally, climbing out of the canyon on the South rim gives the analogy of rising to meet this life-long challenge, learning to overcome limitations and gaining hope for both yourself and others.

 This demanding rim-to-rim hike will serve as an incentive to continue to push and challenge each individual.
 By the conclusion of the hike, we hope each hiker realizes the following:

 2. How they can achieve great milestones if they work hard at it

 3. They will be motivated to help others and prove inspiration to both disabled and able-bodied people through their accomplishments